hotpeppersec/cloudlab/docs/_source/01_setup.rst

 get us quickly and securely to a working lab environment.
 At the same time we should strive for simplicity and reduction of complexity whenever possible.
 Experience tells us that tools and process that are too cumbersome or burdensome are typically circumvented, or even abandoned.
-Complexity in our processes beome the snags and side projects that are the enemy of productivity.
+Complexity in our processes become the snags and side projects that are the enemy of productivity.
 Refuse to shave more yaks than absolutely necessary!

 ==================